ahmedbham/azure-openai-api-levelup/docs/modules/Module2/Lab-2.md

 ---
-title: Lab - Transaction Classification Application
+title: Lab
-parent:  Module 2 - Transaction Classification Application
+parent:  Module 2 - Azure OpenAI and Cognitive Search
 has_children: false
 nav_order: 2
 ---

-### Installation
+## Installation

-#### Project Initialization
+### Project Initialization

 1. Create a new folder and switch to it in the terminal
 1. Run `azd login`